Comedy Club with Champions

-Comedy Club with Champions is a Nepali stand-up comedy and talk show broadcast on Nepal Television and distributed by OSR Digital on YouTube every Monday.
+Comedy Club with Champions is a Nepali stand-up comedy and talk show broadcast on Nepal Television and distributed by OSR Digital on YouTube.
 It is hosted by Bishal Bhandari; the first episode premiered on March 21, 2022.
-The first 23 episodes were directed by Bhandari himself; since then Bkey Agarwal took over as a director of the show.
+The first 26 episodes were directed by Bhandari himself; since then Bkey Agarwal took over as a director of the show.
 Deepa Shree Niraula has taken the role of permanent guest.